VictorLMgit/Content-Management-System-API/README.md

-# REST API Posts Manager
-# REST API
+# REST API Content Management System

 The Rest API to control CRUD flow in a post storage system.